Kappa Beta – Giving Back to UAlbany

-In keeping with Kappa Beta’s origin in 1937 as the only fraternity on campus open to Jewish students, some of the first Kappa Beta brothers began KB’s tradition of giving back to UAlbany by establishing individual endowments that support Judaic Studies at the University:
+In keeping with Kappa Beta’s origin as the only fraternity open to Jewish students on the UAlbany campus (then known as the New York State College for Teachers at Albany or “Albany State” for short), “Old” Kappa Beta brothers established individual endowments that support Judaic Studies at UAlbany:

 The Irving Fishman Endowment was established by Irving Fishman, ’40 to award grants to worthy Judaic Studies in need of financial support.
 Fishman was founder and President of Maritime Power Corporation of Jersey City, N.J., a prominent supplier of marine and industrial equipment.